Office: - Coleman Hall 3771 / Doudna Fine Arts Center 1351

 Fall 2018 Office Hours: TR 8:30-10:30 / By Appointment

 Christopher Wixson teaches advanced courses in Early Modern drama and Modernism, script analysis and dramaturgy, and general education courses in writing and literature.
 He has staged plays by Edward Albee, Samuel Beckett, Anton Chekhov, Christopher Durang, Sarah Kane, Harold Pinter, William Shakespeare, and John Webster.
 His writing has appeared (in most cases, more than once) in Modern Drama, Studies in English Literature, the Journal of Modern Literature, Comparative Drama, ELT, Notes on Contemporary Literature, Pamphlet, The Harold Pinter Review, SHAW, American Drama, and The Columbia Encyclopedia of Modern Drama.
-He is the author of the forthcoming Bernard Shaw and Advertising: Prophet Motives (Palgrave Macmillan) and, in 2017, became General Editor of SHAW: The Journal of Bernard Shaw Studies.
+He is the author of Bernard Shaw and Advertising: Prophet Motives (Palgrave Macmillan, 2018) and the General Editor of SHAW: The Journal of Bernard Shaw Studies.
 An affiliate faculty member of the department of Theatre Arts, Dr. Wixson was the dramaturg for recent productions of Gidion's Knot, Romeo + Juliet, Dogfight, Seminar, Next to Normal, and Dancing at Lughnasa.
 He was the recipient of the 2012 Distinguished Honors Faculty Award and in 2014 co-taught the study abroad course at Harlaxton College.

 Modern and contemporary British and American literature, especially drama.
 Shakespeare and his contemporaries.